searxng/searxng/docs/dev/offline_engines.rst

    - :ref:`engine command`
    - :origin:`Redis <searx/engines/redis_server.py>`

-To extend the functionality of SearxNG, offline engines are going to be introduced.
+To extend the functionality of SearXNG, offline engines are going to be introduced.
 An offline engine is an engine which does not need Internet connection to perform a search and does not use HTTP to communicate.